toladata/Knowledgebase/en/5-navigation/offline-use-of-toladata.md

 ### How does TolaData work offline?

 [**TolaData**](https://www.toladata.com/) uses your browser cache to temporarily store your data.
-When offline, all the data you input gets queued and once you're back online, they get synced and uploaded to the system.
+When you go offline, all the data you input gets queued and once you're back online, they get synced and uploaded to the system.
 And that's it.

 ![](/assets_en/offline4.gif)

 ### What can I do to safely work offline?

-To not lose any data, do the following:
+To not lose any data, make sure that you:

 1. Have the TolaData page loaded when you are online;
 2. Don't close your browser while working offline until you're connected back to the internet;